 If you regularly receive needle sticks for blood draws or intravenous medication, PICC line placement can save you time and limit pain.
-At i-Vascular Center, with two convenient locations in El Paso and San Antonio, Texas, vein and vascular surgeon Anwar S. Gerges, MD, and the team specialize in PICC line placement for adults.
-To schedule an appointment, book a consultation online, or call the nearest office today.
+At I-Vascular Center of El Paso, vein and vascular surgeon Anwar S. Gerges, MD, and the team specialize in PICC line placement for adults.
+To schedule an appointment, book a consultation online, or call today.

 A PICC line (peripherally inserted central catheter) is a skinny tube inserted into a vein to access larger veins near your heart.
 This allows for the administration of prescription medications or liquid nitrogen.

 PICC lines are particularly beneficial for people who regularly receive intravenous medication or injections.
 It limits the number of pinpricks you receive and decreases the irritation of the small veins in your arms.

 A PICC line is safe and usually well-tolerated, but it does present the risk of infection and blood clots.
 As a result, you’ll need to visit i-Vascular Center regularly for check-ups and monitoring.

 A PICC line makes it easy to deliver medications and other therapeutic treatments to the large veins near your heart.
 You might benefit from a PICC line if:

 A PICC line doesn’t just administer medication.
 Once placed, Dr. Gerges might also use it to draw blood, administer contrast material, or perform a blood transfusion.

 PICC line placement is a quick, outpatient procedure that usually takes less than an hour.
 On the day of your procedure, you change into a gown and lie down on an exam table.
 You’re awake during the entire process, but Dr. Gerges administers a local anesthetic to ensure your comfort throughout.